Frequently Asked Questions

 You should check out the Apply for aid section of our website!
 It will walk you through the general process step by step for domestic or international applicants.
 Remember, financial aid application deadlines vary depending on if you are an Early or Regular Action applicant, or a continuing student.

-Current students can view their award in our Online Financial Aid System.
+Current students can view their offer in our Online Financial Aid System.

-Prospective first-year students can access their award through the MIT Application Portal until mid-May, after this time it can be viewed in our Online Financial Aid System.
+Prospective first-year students can access their offer through the MIT Application Portal until mid-May, after this time it can be viewed in our Online Financial Aid System.

 After you have completed the necessary loan requirements, your federal loans will disburse to your student account once your term registration becomes official, usually within the first two weeks of the term.
 Federal loans will be split evenly between all registered terms for the academic year.
 The amount of your federal loan will always be slightly more than the amount disbursed to your student account due to federal loan origination fees.